huanminh1/STM32_HAL_Project/README.md

 # STM32_HAL_Project

 ## Introduction
 This project develops a smart sensor system based on the STM32 microcontroller.
 The system consists of tasks for reading temperature, humidity, light, and ultrasonic sensors; logic control for buzzer, door, and light; and displaying data on LCD and TFT screens.
-The DHT11, HCSR05, TFT, and LCD sensors are supported by custom-built HAL-level drivers.
-This is a basic STM32 project for practicing the use of protocols such as SPI, I2C, UART, Timer, PWM, and ADC.
+The DHT11, HCSR05 sensors, TFT, and LCD display are supported by custom-built HAL-level drivers.

+This project focuses on practicing embedded system development using communication interfaces such as SPI, I2C, and UART, as well as MCU peripherals including Timers, PWM, and ADC.
+It also strengthens skills in datasheet analysis and sensor-to-MCU interfacing

 ## Task Structure